 Which companies offer apprenticeships?

-You'll find marketing apprenticeships across a range of sectors and locations.
-Well-known names offering opportunities include:
+You'll find marketing apprenticeships across a range of sectors and locations for companies such as:

 It's also possible to find roles in small and medium-sized enterprises (SMEs) and marketing agencies, which provide marketing services for other companies.

 What do marketing apprenticeships involve?